-The Street Party (tickets, review, map), or "Party at the Bells" as it is being called in 2021/2022, is perhaps the best-known event in the 4-day Edinburgh's Hogmanay Festival.
-The New Year street party is a ticketed event that each New Year's Eve runs across the length of Princes Street, with live bands, a carnival atmosphere and dancing in the street.
+The New Year street party is an e-ticketed event that, each New Year's Eve, runs across the length of Princes Street (as far as Sth St Andrew Street), with a carnival atmosphere and dancing in the street.

 Free Trams, Hogmanay Buses